Apify Actor Discoverability & SEO Audit avatar

 Performance expectations

-10-30 seconds typical wall-clock.
-Three sequential Apify API calls (Actor object, default build, Store search) plus zero or one canonical-page fetch and zero or one LLM call.
+10-40 seconds typical wall-clock.
+Three sequential Apify API calls (Actor object, default build, Store search), zero or one canonical-page fetch, the live retrieval probe (a handful of agent-search queries plus an external-registry check, bounded by a 120-second budget), and up to two small LLM calls (intent-keyword generation and suggestion synthesis).
 No browser tier, no proxy, no recursive fetching.

 The default run-sync-get-dataset-items endpoint (180-second sync cap) handles every audit comfortably.